Heroku Connect Diagnostics

 There are a number of fields required for Heroku Connect to properly insert data from Postgres into Salesforce.
 If you have failed to map any of the required fields in Heroku Connect, you’ll need to ensure they’re being populated in Salesforce, for example by using a “before insert” trigger in Apex code.

-When writing from Postgres to Salesforce, an upsert field is required to ensure that data can be matched up correctly between the two systems.
-An upsert field must be defined as a unique external ID field in Salesforce.
+When writing from Postgres to Salesforce, a unique-identier is required to ensure that data can be matched correctly between the two systems.
+A unique identifier must be defined as a unique external ID field in Salesforce.

 Check: Number of Large Text Area Fields